Mohamed-Ahmed-Taha/Smart-Traffic-System/README.md

 # Smart-Traffic-System
 A traffic light system for a 4 way cross road with smart detection of red light crossing and AD screen.

-This project was a required project for the Degital Systems Design (DSD) course taught by Proffesor Mohamed Abdelghany in the German University in Cairo (GUC).
+This project was a required project for the Degital Systems Design (DSD) course taught by Professor Mohamed Abdelghany in the German University in Cairo (GUC).

 The Smart Traffic System was implemnted using the BASYS3 FPGA and coded in VHDL.
 The system comprised of multiple subsytems with each using certain hardware components